Gold Residential Project

 In exceptional circumstances, the commitment may be spread over two separate occasions.
 In these situations, the same activity must be pursued over both occasions and must total 5 days of activity, and take place in the same 12 month period.

 Assessment is undertaken by a suitably experienced and/or qualified Assessor who has been nominated by the Award Unit or identified by the Participant, and approved by their Award Leader, on behalf of the Award Unit prior to undertaking the project.
 The Assessor must be contactable during the length of the project and will most likely require contact in the time leading up to the project.
-At a minimum, the Assessor must have the ability to observe the Participant at intervals throughout the Residential Project.
+At a minimum, the Assessor must have the ability to observe the Participant at intervals throughout the Gold Residential Project.
 In most circumstances an Assessor should not be an immediate family member.

 Assessors both help Participants set goals for their chosen activity(s) and assess whether or not a Participant has undertaken the required regular effort and has strived to achieve their goals.